Dexter626358/shop-django_work/README.md

 # shop-django
-Simple internet shop with pure django.
+Simple internet shop with django and ajax.